jcsoriano/laravel-crud-templates/docs/troubleshooting.md

 ```

 **Cause:**
-The package can't connect to your database when using table introspection.
+The package can't connect to your database when using generate from table.

 **Solution:**
 1. Verify your database connection in `.env`: